 SR30 is designed for use in SCADA (Supervisory Control And Data Acquisition) systems, supporting Modbus RTU (Remote Terminal Unit) protocol over RS-485.
-In these networks the sensor operates as a Modbus RTU slave.
+In these networks, the sensor operates as a Modbus RTU slave.
 SCADA systems are often implemented in photovoltaic solar energy (PV) systems and meteorological networks.
 Using SR30 in a network is easy.
 Once the Modbus address and communication settings have been configured and connected to a power supply, the instrument can be used in RS-485 networks.
 The user should have sound knowledge of the Modbus communication protocol when installing sensors in a network.
+See chapter x for more information.